jgalang21/Parkour/README.md

-How to run/setup the application for development
+How to run/setup the application

+This was developed using Visual Studio Code.

-Clone the repository, and check if you have node.js install on your machine.
+First, clone the repository, and check if you have node.js install on your machine.
 If you do not have node.js installed, visit https://nodejs.org/ and follow the instructions to install

+First, you'll need to run the backend server

-How to run the backend server"
+How to run the backend server:

 1.Open a terminal and cd into the backend server directory